dCache/dcache/docs/UserGuide/src/main/markdown/macaroons.md

 providing a slight security benefit.

 Send a JSON object with the POST request to request dCache issues a macaroon that has additional caveats.
-The general form for these caveat-requesting JSON is:
+The general form for caveat-requesting JSON is:

 ```json